Kwaito: Record producers and record sales

-King of kwaito

-There are two artists who claim to be the kwaito originators:

-One is M'du Masilela, who claims he was the first to mix bubble gum with House from the UK and the US back in the 1980s.
-The other is Arthur Mafokate, who is also credited by some as the king of Kwaito, including himself as he wrote in a two-page piece called "Am I the king of Kwaito?"

-The first official kwaito song played in South Africa, done by Mafokate, with the usage of one of the most degrading words that white colonialists would call black Africans, is the Arabic word for 'non-believer' or a 'heathen' which is the word that Afrikaans described the natives with.
-In his song, Mafokate demands the Boss, 'Nee baas'..;

-The song, written in several forms, talked about how apartheid will not just go away overnight but change is coming.
-His groundwork has created an avenue for South African youth to channel their anger, talent and their voice, an outlet that they can call their own.
-Through this music the youth were able to express their feelings of oppression.
-One of the originators of Kwaito, DJ and producer Oskido of B.O.P, has said that it started out as house with small additions to that genre such as congas and other instruments.
+Producers who played a major role in the genre's evolution include M'du, Arthur Mafokate, Spikiri, Don Laka, Sandy B, Oskido, Rudeboy Paul, Dope, Sanza and Sello Chicco Twala.
+Spikiri, refined kwaito's signature sound by incorporating distinctive rhythms and local musical elements.
+Sello Chicco Twala, mentored several kwaito artists.
+Mdu Masilela also played a crucial role, known for his combination of melodic elements and rhythmic innovation.
+During the genre's inception, kwaito rapidly gained popularity in South Africa.
+Musicians such as Mandoza, Arthur Mafokate, and Boom Shaka achieved significant commercial success, earning platinum status and solidifying the genre's position in the South African music scene.
+During the 1990s and early 2000s, kwaito consistently topped local music charts, reflected in numerous gold and platinum certifications.

 Women in kwaito

-Kwaito is a largely male-dominated music genre, in regards to the artists as well as the management.
-But there are a number of female artists that have managed to become quite successful.
-Brenda Fassie, long time South African pop superstar, quickly adopted a Kwaito style as it surged to popularity in the 1990s.
+Kwaito was initially a largely male-dominated music genre, in regards to the artists as well as the management.
+However, there were a number of female artists that managed to become quite successful.
+Brenda Fassie, a South African pop superstar, quickly adopted a kwaito style as it surged to popularity in the 1990s.
 According to Time, she was known both for her diva attitude and scandals involving sex and drugs, but also for lyrics that dealt with complex issues of African culture and life.
-Lebo Mathosa rose to fame as part of the group Boom Shaka, and later became a solo artist.
-Despite (or perhaps because of) being sometimes called South Africa’s 'wild child' because of her sexually explicit lyrics and dance moves, she gained widespread popularity, and performed at Nelson Mandela's 85th birthday celebration.
-According to FHM magazine Lebo Mathosa has also performed alongside superstar performers Will Smith and Missy Elliott and has also recorded a duet with R&B star Keith Sweat.
-In 2004, she was killed in a car crash.
-Iyaya, formerly of group Abashante, is known for her powerful voice as well as "taking raw, street sexuality to the stage.".
-Goddess, Venus, Chocolate and Rasta Queen are the four members of the all-female kwaito group Ghetto Luv.
-They have also adopted an "in your face" sexual style; the cover of their first album You Ain’t Gonna Get None displays all four members completely naked.
+Lebo Mathosa rose to fame as part of the group Boom Shaka, and later became a solo artist despite (or perhaps because of) being sometimes called South Africa's "wild child" because of her sexually explicit lyrics and dance moves, she gained widespread popularity, and performed at Nelson Mandela's 85th birthday celebration.
+Lebo Mathosa had performed alongside American superstar performers Will Smith and Missy Elliott and had also recorded a duet with R&B star Keith Sweat.
+Iyaya, formerly of group Abashante, was known for "taking raw, street sexuality to the stage".
+Goddess, Venus, Chocolate and Rasta Queen were the four members of the all-female kwaito group Ghetto Luv.
+They adopted an "in your face" sexual style; the cover of their first album You Ain't Gonna Get None displayed all four members completely naked.